guypursey/diffcraft/README.md

     cat testdocv2.md | diffcraft --f1 testdocv1.md

+### Output

+You can also have your crafted patch directed to a file, using the `-o` flag and a filename argument.

+    diffcraft -f testdocv1.md testdocv2.md -o testpatch.patch

+### Input

+Instead of interacting with the files using the command line, you can decide upfront what you want the decision about each diff to be.

+For example, you may want the first difference between two files to appear in your patch, but to ignore all the rest.
+You can do this with the `-i` flag and an encoded diff-decision string.

+    diffcraft -f testdocv1.md testdocv2.md -i yq

+### Using with Git

-_Or_, perhaps more usefully, pipe in contents from a Git command and compare with current version of the file:
+Perhaps more usefully, pipe in contents from a Git command and compare with current version of the file:

     git show HEAD:testdoc.md | diffcraft --f2 testdoc.md -o test.patch